valentinhg21/ReactJS-PokeSearch/README.md

 ### Description

-This is a project where you search all the characters of Pikachu you have to enter the name of character to search your description
+This is a project where you search all the characters of Pikachu you have to enter the name of character to search its description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).